belle2/basf2/online_book/basf2/various_additions.rst

 At Belle II, we usually only consider Bremsstrahlung loses for electrons and positrons.

-.. admonition:: Excercise
+.. admonition:: Exercise
-   :class: excercise stacked
+   :class: exercise stacked

-   From the general equation for radiated power, derive the explicit form for the limit cases of perpendicular and parallel acceleration (if you are attending the Starter Kit, you may want to try this later, so it doesn't interfeer with the flow of the lesson).
+   From the general equation for radiated power, derive the explicit form for the limit cases of perpendicular and parallel acceleration (if you are attending the Starter Kit, you may want to try this later, so it doesn't interfere with the flow of the lesson).

 .. admonition:: Hint
    :class: toggle xhint stacked